apache/dubbo-go-samples/README.md

 * `streaming`: Streaming RPC example.
 * `task`: Task scheduling and execution example.
 * `timeout`: Demonstrates timeout handling in Dubbo-go.
-* `tls`: Demonstrates how to use TLS (based on X.509 certificates) in Dubbo-go to enable encrypted communication and/or mutual authentication between client and server.
+* `tls`: Demonstrates how to use TLS (based on X.509 certificates) in Dubbo-go to enable encrypted communication and/or mutual authentication between client and server, also includes Go–Java interoperability.
 * `transaction/seata-go`: Distributed transaction example using `seata-go`.

 ### compatibility (legacy Dubbo-go samples)